Tim Wakefield: Pitching style

 Wakefield pitched with a 3/4-overhand motion.
-This also revealed some of his pitches to hitters, because they could see his hand.
-Wakefield's primary pitch, the knuckleball, was thrown between 45 and 69 mph and had a great deal of variance in how much it "fluttered".
-The flutter of his knuckleball depended on a variety of factors including temperature, humidity, precipitation (both type and intensity), air resistance, wind speed, wind direction, the condition of the ball, and very small changes in his grip or the orientation of the seams.
-Wakefield also featured a 71–75 mph fastball and a curveball which averaged between 57 and 61 mph.
+Wakefield's primary pitch, the knuckleball, was usually thrown between 63 and 70 mph and had a great deal of variance in how much it "fluttered".
+As with all knuckleballs, the flutter depended on a variety of factors including pitch velocity, temperature, humidity, precipitation (both type and intensity), air resistance, wind speed, wind direction, the condition of the ball, and very small changes in his grip or the orientation of the seams.
+Wakefield also featured a 71–75 mph fastball and a seldom-used curveball which averaged between 57 and 61 mph.

 Knuckleball pitchers are traditionally believed to be able to pitch more frequently and for more pitches per game than conventional pitchers.
 Throughout the first decade of his career, Wakefield followed a similar pattern: on April 27, 1993, he threw 172 pitches over 10+ innings in a game for the Pittsburgh Pirates against the Atlanta Braves.
 In his first two weeks with the Red Sox, Wakefield pitched a total of 33 1/3 innings, including two complete games in addition to a 7 1/3-inning emergency start on just two days' rest.
 As late as the 2003 and 2004 American League Championship Series, Wakefield was making relief appearances between starts.
 In the later years of his career, the Red Sox generally treated Wakefield more like conventional pitchers in terms of pitch count, rarely allowing him to pitch more than about 110 pitches per game, and giving him four days of rest.
 Also, because of the relatively low wear on their pitching arms, knuckleball pitchers tend to have longer professional careers than most other pitchers.

 At the time of his retirement, Wakefield was seventh on the all-time hit batters list.